 - Add the cranberries, apples, vinegar, cinnamon, allspice and ginger to the mix, bringing to a boil.

 - Lower the heat to a simmer, and cook until the cranberries have burst and the apples are soft, about 10-15 minutes.

 - Remove from the heat and transfer to a dish, spreading plastic wrap on the surface of the chutney so it does not form a film.

-- Make the Baked Brie: Preheat the oven to 425°F. Line a baking sheet with parchment paper.
+- Preheat the oven to 425°F. Line a baking sheet with parchment paper.

 - Place the brie on top of the puff pastry on the baking sheet.

 - Measure the cranberry chutney on top of the brie, then bring the puff pastry sheet up to wrap around the brie as best you can.
 (You can pinch and fold it or try to make it appear more neat… either way works.)

 - Bake for 20 minutes, or until the puff pastry has browned and risen.